Equilibrium $\beta$-limits dependence on bootstrap current in classical stellarators: Analytical prediction for the equilibrium -limits

 We can also directly solve equation (\ref{eq.condition chaos}) using equation (\ref{eq.iota_hbs}).
 We obtain a fourth order polynomial equation for $\beta$,

-The real, positive root of Eq.(\ref{eq.hbs chaos limit}) is plotted with an orange line in Figure \ref{fig. beta limits}.
-Direct comparison with the numerical data (brown squares) shows that Eq.(\ref{eq.hbs chaos limit}) consistently underestimates the values of $\beta$ that satisfy Eq.(\ref{eq.condition chaos}); this is a direct consequence of the underestimate of $\iotabar_a$ by the analytical model (Figure \ref{fig. iota edge}).
-The general dependence on $\hat{C}$ is however recovered, capturing the chaotic equilibrium $\beta$-limit trend (blue dots in Figure \ref{fig. beta limits}) observed numerically for values of $\hat{C}>1$.
+The real, positive root of Eq.(\ref{eq.hbs chaos limit}) is plotted with \ab{a red line} in Figure~\ref{fig. beta limits}.
+Direct comparison with the numerical data (blue squares) shows that Eq.(\ref{eq.hbs chaos limit}) consistently underestimates the values of $\beta$ that satisfy Eq.(\ref{eq.condition chaos}); this is a direct consequence of the underestimate of $\iotabar_a$ by the analytical model (Figure~\ref{fig. iota edge}).
+The general dependence on $\hat{C}$ is however recovered, capturing the chaotic equilibrium $\beta$-limit trend (red dots in Figure~\ref{fig. beta limits}) observed numerically for values of \ab{$\hat{C}>1$.
 We remark that there are no free parameters in this analytical model.
-For $\hat{C}_{crit}<\hat{C}<1$, we transition from a low bootstrap current to a large bootstrap current regime.
-In this region, the edge rotational transform depends weakly on $\beta$ for $\beta\lesssim 1$ (see, for example, the blue crosses in Figure \ref{fig. iota edge}).
+For $\hat{C}_{critical}<\hat{C}<1$, the analytical model (\ref{eq.hbs chaos limit}) overestimates greatly the chaotic equilibrium $\beta$-limit obtained with SPEC.
+In this transition region, the edge rotational transform depends weakly on $\beta$ for $\beta\lesssim 1$ (see, for example, the blue crosses in Figure~\ref{fig. iota edge}).
 As a consequence, the solution to Eq.(\ref{eq.condition chaos}) is large, and is therefore a bad estimate for the chaotic equilibrium $\beta$-limit.
-In this transition region, a more refined model would be required to better reproduce the results.
+A more refined model would be required to better reproduce the results.}